-Money makes the world go round in GTA 5 is at the centre of the universe, even more so than ever with the GTA 5 stock market to the game, the two of which being very maturely named the BAWSAQ and LCN in-game.
+Money makes the world go round in GTA 5, even more so than ever with the addition of the GTA 5 stock market to the game, the two of which being very maturely named the BAWSAQ and LCN in-game.

 If you're after some fast cash, you're in the right place.
-Below we'll explain how to make money fast in GTA 5 story mode by using Lester's stock market assassiantion missions in particular, which are by far the best way to make Trevor, Michael and Franklin's lives (and more importantly your story playthrough) a little easier, and probably a lot more fun.
+Below we'll explain how to make money fast in GTA 5 story mode, specifically by using Lester's stock market assassiantion missions in particular, which are by far the best way to make Trevor, Michael and Franklin's lives (and more importantly your story playthrough) a little easier, and probably a lot more fun.

 This page doesn't tackle multiplayer though - but if you're on the hunt for more GTA 5 pages like this then our GTA 5 cheats and cheat codes guide is the place you'll want to go - do note, though, that there's no official money cheat in GTA 5.
 Anyone who says there is is telling porkies.

 On this page:

 How to make GTA 5 money fast using the Stock Market and Lester Assassination Missions

 If you want to make some serious money in GTA 5, one of the best things you can do is master the game's stock markets.
 Just like the real world markets though, you'll struggle to make money out of these systems until you have a fair bit of money to throw at them.
 The good news is that you'll accrue a pretty impressive amount of cash just by playing though (and completing) the game's main story, and generally playing it smart.